ianbloom/connectwise_manage/README.md

 This script also requires the user to reference by id a group whose subgroups correspond to configuration types in Connectwise.
 If no configuration type in Connectwise exists, one will be created because all configurations must be assigned a type.
 The simplest solution to this problem is to reference LogicMonitor's 'Device by Type' group.

+**Lookups are performed by name, and users must be certain to match fields between CW and LM precisely**

 ## Usage

 For information about the required variables, run the following: